 Genetic prenatal diagnosis is available for inherited ichthyoses and can be proposed for PSD because of the potential severity of the disease.

 Transmission is autosomal recessive.
 Genetic counseling should be offered to affected families informing them of the risk of 25% for an affected parent to have an affected child.

 No effective treatment has been reported, especially for pruritus.
 Emollients are often used to reduce skin peeling.
 Topical and oral steroids, retinoids, methotrexate and UVB phototherapy have been tested but without any success.
 Antibiotic therapy is required to treat secondary infection.

 The severity of PSD is variable.
-Life expectancy is normal but the disease may severely impair the quality of life because of pruritus, lack of effective treatment and complications due to associated anomalies.
+Life expectancy is normal but the disease may severely impair the quality of life because of pruritus, lack of effective treatment and complications due to associated manifestations.